bluesky/bluesky/doc/source/plans.rst

 --------------

 A variety of pre-assembled plans are provided.
-Like sandwiches on a deli menu, you can use our pre-assembled plans or assembled your own from the same ingredients, catalogued in :ref:`stub_plans` below.
+Like sandwiches on a deli menu, you can use our pre-assembled plans or assemble your own from the same ingredients, catalogued in :ref:`stub_plans` below.

 Notice that their names are links.
 Follow the links for usage details and more